Dry Eye Treatment in Creve Coeur, MO

 How is dry eye treated?

 Lubricating eye drops are the second most common medical treatment in the USA, second only to analgesics like acetaminophen, aspirin, or ibuprofen.
-Because there are so many factors causing dry eye disease, there is a wide range of dry eye treatment options as well.
+Because there are so many factors causing dry eye disease, there is a wide range of treatment options.
 A treatment that may work well for one person may not be the best for you, depending on the specific cause of your dry eye problem.

 Options include:

-• Artificial tear drops, but these come in many different formulations and different levels of treatment, so we need to recommend what would be best for your needs.
+• Artificial tear drops come in many different formulations and levels of treatment, so we need to recommend what is best for your needs.

 • Lid scrubs to remove scales and flakes from your eyelid that can irritate your eyes.